Skip to content

 My Test Simmons SDS7 Is Back In One Piece

 My test Simmons SDS7 is back in one piece and #70320 looks and sounds amazing.
 I’m just so pleased that it all worked out.
-Pleiades, Dark Matter and AMEP will be launched at the same time and very soon, like within the next couple of weeks, hopefully. 🙂
+Pleiades, Dark Matter and AMEP will be launched at the same time and very soon, like within the next couple of weeks, hopefully so stay tuned. 🙂

 UPDATE - 16:00, 1st October 2024